FlorentFlament/florentflament.github.io/content/data-management.md

   put it online at all; or store this data online encrypted with strong cryptography algorithms (for instance by using [duplicity][7]).
-Having its data stored online (encrypted) allows us to benefit from automatic backup and ubiquity, but is risquier that the local storage solution.
+Having its data stored online (encrypted) allows us to benefit from automatic backup and ubiquity, but is riskier that the local storage solution.
 When stored online encrypted, a security breach in the software used to protect the data would allow attackers to recover all of the private data.
 When stored locally,